oracle/oci-python-sdk/examples/usage_reports_to_adw/readme.md

 - Test database connectivity using SQLPLUS - sqlplus duser/dpass@dname

 ## Copy the Software
-Download the usage2adw.py from this project
+Download the usage2adw.py from this project or clone the github project

 Execute